Senryoku/SenBoy/README.md

 ````
 ## Usage

 SenBoy now have a basic GUI!
 Yay!
-Bring it up (or hide it) by pressing Enter.
+Bring it up (or hide it) by pressing Escape or Enter.

 Pass a rom path via the command line to run it :
 ````